chapter 10

 "Till then he can cook for his women and children."

-was becoming more obvious to me while I watched the effort with which Jesus and his seven friends went about preparing for the grand theater.
+Its tragic brutality was becoming more obvious to me while I watched the effort with which Jesus and his seven friends went about preparing for the grand theater.

-Before John and Liz seemed to be part of Rome, John left to return to our bloody holy land.
+Before John and Susanna seemed to be part of Rome, they left to return to our bloody holy land.
 After a few more years, the think team of Jesus was moving to the stage where the next big event would take place.
 Some times I thought it a mad notion to pay so much reverence to the religion Jesus had rejected but not when I saw how Borus shone with hope every time he talked of our show.

 "A mind virus, Helene, can be a terrible thing.
 Or.
 It can be a beautiful thing.
 And all I have to do is see you and I know that no one has a better chance than Jesus to save the world of the animals."